 The exercise price of the stock options shall be fixed by the Board at the date of grant, provided that such price shall not be less than that permitted by any stock exchange upon which the Common Shares are then listed and posted for trading.
 The maximum for which stock options may be exercisable is five years, but such term may be shortened by the Board in any stock option agreement, and all stock options will be subject to early termination in accordance with the provisions of the Plan relating to the cessation of the optionee as a director, officer, employee or consultant, either due to termination of employment or due to death or permanent disability.
 The aggregate number of Common Shares reserved for issuance pursuant to stock options granted to any one individual in any 12 month period may not exceed five percent of the issued and outstanding Common Shares at the date of grant.
-The aggregate number of the issued and outstanding Common Shares at the date of grant.
+The aggregate number of Common Shares reserved for issuance pursuant to stock options granted to any one consultant or granted to employees conducting investor relations activities in any 12 month period may not exceed two percent of the issued and outstanding Common Shares at the date of grant.
 In addition, the issuance to any one insider and such insider's associates pursuant to the Stock Option Plan and other share compensation arrangements within a 12 month period may not exceed five percent of the outstanding Common Shares at the date of grant.

-During the year ended December 31, 2016, the Corporation did not grant any options under the Stock Option Plan pursuant to which Common Shares are issuable; and (ii) there remains for issuance 996,196 Common Shares under the Stock Option Plan, representing 10% of the currently outstanding Common Shares.
+During the year ended December 31, 2019, the Corporation did not grant any options under the Stock Option Plan pursuant to which Common Shares are issuable; and (ii) there remains for issuance 996,196 Common Shares under the Stock Option Plan, representing 10% of the currently outstanding Common Shares.